-The North American short-tailed shrew genus Blarina is the largest shrew of its family.
-There are three species of short-tailed shrew.
-The northern Blarina brevicauda, the southern Blarina carolinensis, and the Elliot’s Blarina hylophaga.
+The North American short-tailed shrew, genus Blarina, is the giant shrew of its family.
+There are three species of the short-tailed shrew: the northern Blarina brevicauda, the southern Blarina carolinensis, and Elliot’s Blarina hypophagia.

 The genus Blarina is classified as “true shrews” from the family Soricidae, belonging to a larger mammal group known as Eulipotyphla.

 Where Can You Find North American Short-tailed Shrews?

 Short-tailed shrews can be found all over central and eastern North America.
 They make their homes in southern Saskatchewan to the Atlantic provinces of Canada and south to northern Arkansas and Georgia.
 They are found from southern to north-central Canada and from the northeastern United States to eastern Texas and Florida.